NFL Draft 2020: Grading every team's incoming class

 DRAFT OVERVIEW:

 The New England Patriots entered the 2020 NFL Draft searching for quarterback Tom Brady’s successor.
 However, they finished the draft without addressing the position.
-After trading out of their first-round pick, the Patriots took safety Kyle Dugger with the No. 37 overall.
+After trading out of their first-round pick, the Patriots took safety Kyle Dugger with the No. 37 overall selection.
 Dugger played Division II football at Lenoir-Rhyne and could be a diamond in the rough for the Patriots.

 With their selection in the second round, the Patriots traded up with the Baltimore Ravens to get the No. 60 pick and selected linebacker Josh Uche.
 The Michigan standout had 33 tackles with 10.5 for a loss during his senior season along with 7.5 sacks.